jeblad/vscode-wikimediafunctions-snippets/README.md

-# Wikimedia Lua function snippets for VS Code
+# VS Code function snippets for Wikimedia

 This extension for Visual Studio Code adds snippets for various languages in use by Wikimedia at its sites running [MediaWiki](http://www.mediawiki.org) software.
 Among those languages are Lua, which is used as a templating language by the [Scribunto extension](https://www.mediawiki.org/wiki/Extension:Scribunto).